 Candidates will have 12 months in which to complete their studies (but this may be extended by a further 6 months’ subject to the circumstances described in ASA policies and procedures.
 During the 12-month period, candidates should expect to allocate up to 440 hours to their studies.
 This includes workplace training and supervision, regular meetings with the trainer, guidance sessions (e.g..
 Skype), completing structured learning activities, undertaking personal research, reading and assessments.

-Typically, the learner cohort for this strategy is expected to need a minimum 530 hours of training comprising
+Typically, the learner cohort for this strategy is expected to need a minimum of 530 hours of training comprising:

 All candidates for this qualification will be interviewed to establish whether they have the necessary pre-requisites (see Course Overview) and to ensure they have access to a workplace where they can receive supervision relating to developing their skills in WHS.
 This will include having access to the WHSMS.
-During the interview all reasonable efforts will be made to ensure the applicant is aware of the demanding LLN requirements associated with this course and to ensure they have the capabilities to complete the course within a reasonable time.
-In addition the applicant will be provided the opportunity to complete a self assessment instrument which can be used for an assessment via RPL.
+During the interview, all reasonable efforts will be made to ensure the applicant is aware of the demanding LLN requirements associated with this course and to ensure they have the capabilities to complete the course within a reasonable time.
+In addition, the applicant will be provided with the opportunity to complete a self-assessment instrument which can be used for an assessment via RPL.